sensu/sensu-docs-legacy/source/docs/0.21/transport.md

 reconnect_on_error
 : description
-  : Attempt to reconnect after a connection error (e.g. in case a transient
+  : Attempt to reconnect after a connection error.
-    network issue would cause a connection error).
 : required
   : false
 : type